 At the end of the trip, it was still a mystery to them why we had to stop at every border.
 After all, they watched lots of cars just go zipping right through and here I insisted on pulling off with the big trucks and leaving them sit in the van for a while.
 I was inside clearing all the video equipment I had with me through customs, one counter for the country we were leaving and another for the country we were entering.

-At the end of the day, from these trips and experiences and many others, I learned to delight in differences between cultures and customs.
+From these trips and experiences and many others, I learned to delight in differences between cultures and customs.
 For one thing, I may very well learn something important about myself in the process.
 The better I understand the world, the better I can work towards making this a better place for all of us.

 Jesus gave us the Golden Rule: “Do to others as you would have them do to you.”
 (Luke 6:31, NIV)